Cleancodefactory/BindKraft/Documentation/Windowing/WindowBehaviors.md

 # Window behaviors

 Window behaviors are objects that can be attached to a window and interfere with its behavior by intercepting the window messages.
-In general they resemble somewhat the View (DOM) level behaviors - like them they are attached, but after that they remain mostly autonomous and unobtrusive.
+In general they resemble the View (DOM) level behaviors - like them they are attached, but after that they remain mostly autonomous and unobtrusive.

-Unlike DOM behaviors, for window behaviors it is possible for the rest of the code to cooperate with them, but most often only cooperation between behaviors is implemented.
-The other cases, however rare they might be, are necessary when the behaviors play a role of something one may call an "attached library" - code that can be asked to perform actions or calculations that depend on the current state of the window (or it is simply convenient to keep it as part of the window).
-Being attached to a window, behaviors are in a perfect position to do that.
+It is possible for the rest of the code to cooperate with the window behaviors, but typically only cooperation between behaviors is implemented.
+The other cases, however rare they might be, are necessary when the behaviors play a role of something one may call an attached library - code that can be asked to perform actions or calculations that depend on the current state of the window.
+Being attached to it, behaviors are in a perfect position to do that.

 If you want to read about implementing behaviors you can skip to [Inner workings](#inner-workings).

 ## Using window behaviors

 All windows, starting with `BaseWindow`, implement the `IAttachedWindowBehaviors` interface.
-This interface enables attaching/detaching and accessing (previously attached) behaviors to a particular window (_keep in mind that normally the behaviors are attached to instances and not to classes_).
+This interface enables attaching/detaching and accessing (previously attached) behaviors to a particular window (_the behaviors are attached to instances and not to classes_).

 This is the interface (see its [page](../WindowClasses/IAttachedWindowBehaviors.md)):
 ```Javascript